The Genius of Living Mulch

 renga rengas flowering in spring, cover the ground and beat out the weeds

-Renga rengas, lady’s mantle, pratia and hellebores cover the ground beneath hydrangeas, daphnes, magnolia, putaputaweta and kowhai.
+Renga rengas, lady’s mantle, pratia and hellebores cover the ground beneath hydrangeas, daphnes, magnolia, putaputaweta and kowhai for year round interest and a very low minatenance garden.

 So many ways to roll with this my friends.
 You’ll be coming up with winning combinations till the end of your days.